MelonKony/millmint/site/factbook/society/technology/common-assembly-language.md

 aliases:
 - /common-assembly-language/
 ---
-**Common Assembly Language** (commonly *Assembly* or *COMAS*) is the common low-level programming language of [computers](/computers/) in {{<link/vekllei>}} and around the world.
+**Common Assembly Language** (commonly *Assembly* or *COMAS*) is the common low-level programming language of [computers](/computers/) in [[Vekllei]] and around the world.
 It was established by Bell Electric in 1977 and was developed from prior experimentation with machine code translation as early as the 1940s.
 It translates low-level instructions addressed to the processor of an optical-electric computer into an alphabet mnemonic system more easily understood by humans.

 Each command is represented by a unique sequence of balanced ternary digits called a *trit*.
 The commands cover basic operation of a computer, including arithmetic, data allocation, control flow and logical operations.
 These trits represent one of three states, which in optical computing can be executed in parallel: